Bayesian experimental design without posterior calculations: an adversarial approach

 We performed simulation studies for $\ell = 0.01,0.02,0.04,0.08$ with $\sigma_1=1$ and $\sigma_2=3$ to search for $500$ design points restricted to a unit square centred at the origin.
 The design was initialised as independent uniform draws.
 Each run used Algorithm \ref{alg:GDA_BED} with the Adam update rule for 1000 iterations, which was enough for convergence (see Appendix \ref{app:geostats}).
 We implemented constrained optimisation by adding a $L_1$ penalty to designs outside the unit square.

 As this example aims to illustrate the time required by ADV, we did not investigate repeated runs from different initial designs, or post-processing using point exchange.
-In any case, it seems unlikely the latter would help as there is little evidence of replicated observations in the results.
+In any case, the latter seems unlikely to help as there is little evidence of replicated observations in the results.